mjul/free-monad-interpreter-for-pascal/README.md

 Writing a free monad interpreter for a tiny subset of Pascal, in Rust.
 Let's see where this goes...

-This project demonstrates:
+This project demonstrates elements of compiler and interpreter construction in Rust, including:

-- using the Pest PEG (programmable expression grammar) parser generator to build a compiler front-end for a small subset of Pascal
+- using the **Pest** PEG (*programmable expression grammar*) parser generator to build a compiler front-end for a small subset of Pascal
-- using the free monad pattern to build an interpreter for a simple language, in this case for pretty-printing
+- using the **free monad** pattern to build an interpreter for a simple language, in this case for pretty-printing Pascal programs

 # Why Pascal